 The University expects students to meet all financial and other obligations to the institution during their enrollment and upon graduation.
+Holds are placed on the records of students who have unmet financial obligations.
+In addition, particular services may be withheld for nonpayment as designated below.

-The Registrar's Office is authorized to withhold official transcripts and diplomas from students and former students who have failed to meet their obligations to the University.
-Registration will be withheld when the student has any financial obligation, whether due to tuition, fees, or parking fines that have not already been properly addressed with the Cashier's Office.
-The Chief Financial Officer or the President shall have sole authority to make any exceptions to this policy.
+- The Registrar's Office is authorized to withhold official transcripts from students who have failed to meet their financial obligations if those students did not receive Title IV/HEA funds to cover course expenses. - In addition, the Registrar's Office is authorized to withhold diplomas from students and former students who have failed to meet their financial obligations to the University. - Registration will be withheld when the student has any financial obligation in the amount of \$1,000 or higher that has not already been properly addressed with the Cashier's Office.

-Official transcripts refer to transcripts provided through the Registrar's Office which are printed on secure transcript paper or digitally through the National Student Clearinghouse.
 Registration includes all priority registrations and open registrations.

-This policy will not prevent a student from the ability to drop a class, withdraw from a class or officially withdraw from the University (all classes).
+This policy will not prevent a student from dropping a class, withdrawing from a class or officially withdrawing from the University (all classes).